oktantod/RoboND-DeepLearning-Project/README.md

 #Training
 Training is my bigest problems.
 I have facing two problem in AWS account, the first one is AWS reject my request increasing EC2 instance p2.xlarge and the second ones is AWS facing problem when send my promotion code for initial balance by mail.
 Thanks for support dashboard in AWS, my complain had been approved at 18 June for initial credit.
 And at 20 June AWS approved for increasing limit in p2.xlarge when I reopen the case.
 Sadly when all my request had been approved, I moved to my village with lower internet connectivity speed therefore I used my laptop for trained the model.
 Spesification of my laptop you can see at above explanations.

-To increase the speed of training in my laptop, I install the following software and library:
+To increase the speed of training the model in my laptop, I install the following software and library:
 * Latest NVIDIA Driver 398.11
 * CUDA v9.0
 * CuDNN v7.1